Groaning Cave

 The longest cave in Colorado, and at a surveyed length of nearly 15 miles, one of the 60 longest caves in the United States, Groaning Cave represents a unique and fragile treasure.
 Perched atop a spectacular sub-alpine limestone canyon, Groaning’s network of crawls, fissures, domes and caverns has drawn cavers to marvel at its wonders and explore its depths for more than 50 years after discovery in 1968.

-Although not technicaly difficult, Groaning is a very complex, cold, strenuous high-altitude maze cave which can pose serious challenges and dangers to the inexperienced or unwary caver.
+Although not technically difficult, Groaning is a very complex, cold, strenuous high-altitude maze cave which can pose serious challenges and dangers to the inexperienced or unwary caver.
 Additionally, the cave is well-decorated in many places and thus susceptible to irreparable damage from careless cavers.
 Consequently, Groaning Cave is secured by a locked gate, for the protection of both the cave and unprepared cavers.
 The lock combination is changed on a semi-weekly basis.
 Qualified cavers may, upon approval, receive the current lock combination from any of the Groaning Cave Contacts.

 Please note that Groaning Cave is not closed, but visitors must be able to demonstrate appropriate qualifications.
 A complete description of the necessary requirements is provided below; in brief, cavers must sign and submit a liability waiver, be appropriately equipped, and all trip leaders must have been on at least one previous trip to the cave with a qualified caver.

-Groaning Cave is cooporatively managed by the Colorado Cave Survey and the Eagle District Ranger Office of the United States Forest Service, acting under a Memorandum of Understanding.
-While the goals of the Groaning Cave management plan include the enjoyment of the cave through recreation and exploration, long-term preservation of this unique natural wonder remains its foremost objective.
+Groaning Cave is cooperatively managed by the Colorado Cave Survey and the Eagle District Ranger Office of the United States Forest Service, acting under a Memorandum of Understanding.
+While the goals of the 2024 Groaning Cave management plan include the enjoyment of the cave through recreation and exploration, long-term preservation of this unique natural wonder remains its foremost objective.

 Trip Regulations and Requirements

-Cavers wishing to visit Groaning are required to fulfill the following:
+As a summary, cavers wishing to visit Groaning are required to fulfill the following:

-4. Trip leaders must have been in Groaning Cave at least twice before, and should be familiar with the section(s) of the cave that they intend to visit.
+5. Trip leaders must have been in Groaning Cave at least twice before, and should be familiar with the section(s) of the cave that they intend to visit.

 1.